-In this murky atmosphere, we should not be surprised that a group of rowing supporters who wanted to promote the sport in its purest form would organize an association of amateurs.
+In this atmosphere, we should not be surprised that a group of rowing supporters who wanted to promote the sport in its purest form would organize an association of amateurs.
 That is what happened in 1880.

 In response to the popularity of the sport, several amateur clubs were formed.
-The Toronto R.C. was established in 1865.
-In 1880, it moved to sumptuously large quarters half a block east from the foot of Scott St. to the foot of Church St..
 The Ottawa R.C. had been around since 1867, and could boast of having Sir John A. MacDonald as their President in 1869.
 On June 22, 1872, the Argonaut R.C. was founded along the lines of English clubs with the aim of providing facilities and equipment for amateurs.
-Its second, third and fourth clubhouses were located near Tinning's Wharf at the foot of York St., four blocks west of the Toronto R.C..
-The first Argonaut President was Henry O'Brien, who would also be the first President of the Canadian Association of Amateur Oarsmen.
+Its first three clubhouses were located to the west of Tinning's Wharf at the foot of York St. in the same area as the Toronto R.C..
+The first Argonaut President was Henry O'Brien, who would also be the first President of the CAAO.
 The Leander R.C. began in 1877, and another Hamilton club, the Nautilus R.C. began the following year.
 Also in 1878, the Don Amateur R.C. was founded.
 The newspaper article describing the 1878 Barrie Regatta which is reproduced above mentions an amateur four from the Toronto R.C., and two Barrie doubles, so there must have been some activity there.
 Regatta records for 1879 mention a straight four from Peterborough and a double from the Port Huron R.C..

-In Quebec, the Lachine Boating Club had been founded in 1863 and the Grand Trunk R.C. located in Montreal, in 1878.
+In Quebec, the Lachine Boating Club had been founded in 1863 and the Grand Trunk R.C. located in Montreal, in1878.